INTELLECTUAL PROPERTY BUSINESS LLC

 Write a Business Plan

 Writing a business plan for an IP holding company is a little different than writing one for a traditional business.
-It can still be a good idea and provide some clarity.
+It is still be a good idea and can provide further clarity on the roadmap for the business.

 Plus, if you want to secure funding from a bank loan or outside investor, they’ll want to see a well-laid-out business plan.

 For your business, you’ll want to include any plans to franchise or otherwise license your proprietary assets to others.
-You can use the same basic business plan guide and adjust it to the holding company's specifications.
+You can use the same basic business plan and adjust it to the holding company's specifications.
+Use our business plan template to establish a strong roadmap for your business.

 Determine Your Location